 She goes on to say that we should decorate our kitchen in a way that makes cooking fun, and to be sure to store all utensils in one place.
 We can get on board with this last tip as it makes cooking much easier, but we're not sure we have the discipline to maintain totally empty countertops.

+But that doesn't mean we're not inspired!
 When it comes to how to organize kitchen cabinets in a way that stops them descending into chaos, it's well worth buying some transparent storage baskets.
-We recommend picking up a clear Lazy Susan 2 Tier Turntable on Amazon for storing away olive oil, frequently used spices and condiments in a kitchen cabinet.
+We recommend picking up a clear Lazy Susan 2 Tier Turntable on Amazon (opens in new tab) for storing away olive oil, frequently used spices and condiments in a kitchen cabinet.